bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `NAMD` namd

+Qualifiers: /ACQ /BLK /TPPI

+Qualifier Defaults: /ACQ

 Defaults: current

+Prerequisites: RNMRA only

+Description:
+`NAMD` sets the number of acquisition and pulse program modes to use, i.e. the length of the phase cycle.
+If nablk is not provided RNMR will prompt for it with the current value as a default.
+The /BLK qualifier is used to set the number of block acquisition modes and is typically used to set the number of steps in hypercomplex acquisition of multidimensional spectra.
+The /TPPI qualifier is used to set the number of modes for TPPI acquisition.
 Description:
 Sets number of acquisition and pulse program modes to use, i.e. the length of the phase cycle.
 ## NCON